 Seed stitch knitting is a wonderful, easy, textured stitch that even beginners can manage with ease.
-It is a very useful stitch, as it is reversible, so can be used for projects where both sides of the knitting will show.
-In addition, it doesn’t curl up, it lies nice and flat, so it can be used without borders.
+Learning how to knit seed stitch is very useful, as it is a reversible pattern, so it can be used for projects where both sides of the knitting will show.
+In addition, it doesn’t curl up, and it lies nice and flat, so it can be used without borders.
 For the same reason, it can be used to make borders or cuffs!

 Seed Stitch Knitting Tutorial

 Because it is such a simple, basic stitch, instructions are often not even given in patterns!
 It is called seed stitch because it creates a fabric that looks like scattered seeds.
 Some pattern books refer to it as Rice Stitch; you could also imagine scattered rice grains across the fabric.
 Seed stitch is made up of single knit and purl stitches alternating across the fabric.

 Supplies For Knitting Seed Stitch

 How to Knit Seed Stitch, Step-by-Step Instructions

 If you are converting any pattern to seed stitch, you first need to see if you will be casting on an odd or even number of stitches.